About

 Pupil Voice is an important part of my Talk Audits; here are some recent responses when I asked Key Stage 2 children their opinions about Hands Up…

-Tagged: talk/oracy, hands up, random selection, listening, pupil engagement, less confident talkers / 'quiet children', talking objects, pair talk / talk partners, thinking time, participation, speaker chooses
+Tagged: talk/oracy, hands up, random selection, listening, pupil engagement, less confident talkers / 'quiet children', talking objects, pair talk / talk partners, thinking time, participation, speaker chooses, participation systems

 Newer PostCommunication games (non-contact!)